Carlos Diegues

 Carlos Diegues (also known as Cacá Diegues; 19 May 1940 – 14 February 2025) was a Brazilian film director, best known as a member of the Cinema Novo movement.
 He was popularly known for his unconventional, yet intriguing film techniques among other film producers of the Cinema Novo movement.
 Diegues was also widely known for his dynamic use of visuals, ideas, plots, themes, and other cinematic techniques.
 He incorporated many musical acts in his film as he favored musical pieces to be complementary to his ideas.
-Diegues remained very popular and is regarded as having been one of the great cinematic producers of his generation.
-Diegues would go on to produce films, plays, musicals, and other forms of entertainment in Brazil.
+Diegues remained very popular and is regarded as one of the great cinematic producers of his generation.
+He produced films, plays, musicals, and other forms of entertainment in Brazil.

 Diegues' contributions to Brazilian cinema developed the film industry.
 He would pioneer the most expensive film projects that domestic filmmakers had ever seen.
-Films such as Bye Bye Brazil were two million dollar projects and later on films such as God is Brazilian would be over 10 million dollars.
-This was a new era in Brazil as domestic directors had yet to produce any films with that kind of financial support.
-He admitted to using Brazilians in his films as much as he can.
-Diegues would use extras, film technicians, painters, sculptors, and other essential personnel of Brazilian backgrounds even if they were inexperienced.
+Films such as Bye Bye Brazil were two million dollar projects, and later, films such as God is Brazilian were over 10 million dollars.
+This was a new era in Brazil, as domestic directors had yet to produce any films with that kind of financial support.

+Diegues admitted to using Brazilians in his films as much as he could.
+He used extras, film technicians, painters, sculptors, and other essential personnel of Brazilian backgrounds even if they were inexperienced.
 Diegues attempted to consistently represent the underrepresented people of Brazil in his films.
 He suggested that history is written by the winners and the Afro-Brazilian communities were not among those who were given a chance to write their own history.
 He also proposed the idea that up until this movement, cinema in Brazil only provided the white Brazilian experience despite the growing masses of black Brazilians all over the country.
 He was known for distinguished publications that uplift the Afro-Brazilian spirit and bodies.

 In 2018, Diegues was elected to the Brazilian Academy of Letters.